 - Those who fail to obtain the minimum number of credits owing to extreme circumstances (illness etc.) can apply for an individual study plan.
 However, this can occur only if they did not use all three exam attempts.
 Requests for an individual study plan in the case of a repeat attempt of a compulsory subject can be allowed twice only during the entire study programme.

 - Enlisting for a subject is possible only if all its prerequisites are fulfilled.
-Prerequisites are subjects which have to be successfully completed in previous stages of studies.
+Prerequisites are subjects that have to be successfully completed in previous stages of studies.
 Information on prerequisites can be found in the details of each subject in SIS.

 Details of the rules can be found in the Rules of Organisation of Studies.